Perfare/AssetStudio/README.md

 **None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Unity Technologies or its affiliates.**

-AssetStudio is a tool for exploring, extracting and exporting assets and assetBundles.
+AssetStudio is a tool for exploring, extracting and exporting assets and assetbundles.
 It has been tested with builds from most platforms, ranging from Web, PC, Linux, MacOS to Xbox360, PS3, Android and iOS, and it is currently maintained to be compatible with assets from 2.5 up to the 2017.4 version.

 ## Features